Fiat 130

-The Fiat 130 is a large six cylinder executive car produced by Italian car manufacturer Fiat from 1969 to 1977.
+The Fiat 130 is a large executive car which was produced by Italian car manufacturer Fiat from 1969 to 1977.
 It was available as a 4-door saloon and as a 2-door coupé.
+It has a V6 engine which is mounted in the front and drives the rear wheels.

 History

 The saloon was launched at the 39th Geneva Motor Show in March 1969, replacing the previous largest and most exclusive Fiat saloon, the Fiat 2300.
 It was a thoroughly modern car, with four-wheel independent suspension (modified MacPherson struts front and rear, with torsion bars in the front and coil springs in the rear).

 The Coupé, based on the same platform, was introduced in March 1971 having been designed by Paolo Martin of Pininfarina, who also manufactured the car.
-With a unique interior design (adopted in the saloon when it was upgraded to the 130B version which also featured the Coupé's enlarged 3235 cc V6), it featured a button-operated mechanism allowing the driver to open the passenger-side door.
-In addition to this model, there were two one-off variations built, a 2-door estate named Maremma and a 4-door saloon named Opera.
+With a unique interior design (adopted in the saloon when it was upgraded to the 130B version which also featured the Coupé's enlarged 3235-cc V6), it featured a button-operated mechanism allowing the driver to open the passenger-side door.
+In addition to this model, there were two one-off variations built, a three-door estate named Maremma and a four-door saloon named Opera.